Stickiem/tp/docs/UserGuide.md

 title: User Guide
 ---

-INcontact is a **desktop app for managing business contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+INcontact is a **desktop app targeted towards early startup founders for managing business contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, INcontact can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}